CU-DBMI/mends-on-fhir/README.md

 </ul>
 <ul>Four variables defined in docker-compose/.env specify where these files are found:

     * CONVERT_INPUT=Directory with OMOP JSON extracts to be converted into FHIR resources.
-Demo uses submodule data at ../input-examples/synthea-random-20/input-data
+Demo uses submodule data at ../input-examples/omop-fhir-data/synthea-cohort-115
     * CONVERT_MAPPING_FUNCTIONS=Directory of transformation functions that restructure OMOP JSON into FHIR resources.
-Demo uses submodule folder at ../input-examples/synthea-random-20/mapping-config/whistle-functions
+Demo uses submodule folder at ../whistle-mappings/synthea/whistle-functions
     * CONVERT_MAPPING_CONCEPT_MAPS=Directory of terminology maps from OMOP terminology to IG-specific FHIR terminology.
-Demo uses submodule folder at ../input-examples/synthea-random-20/mapping-config/concept-maps
+Demo uses submodule folder at ../whistle-mappings/synthea/concept-maps
     * CONVERT_MAIN=the "starting call" that begins the transformation process.
-Demo uses submodule folder at ../input-examples/synthea-random-20/mapping-config/whistle-mains/main.wst
+Demo uses submodule folder at ./whistle-mappings/synthea/whistle-mains/main.wstl
 </ul>
 <ul>
-Each branch in [mends-on-fhir-example-data](https://github.com/CU-DBMI/mends-on-fhir-example-data) has its own set of Whistle transformations to capture any source-specific differences, such as terminology transformations, in the OMOP JSON output.
+The main branch in <a href="https://github.com/CU-DBMI/omop-fhir-data">omop-fhir-data</a> has its own set of Whistle transformations to capture any source-specific differences, such as terminology transformations, in the OMOP JSON output.
 </ul>
 <br>
 [[TO-DO: More description of how the Whistle engine executes]]